Why should I attend RCF and what distinguishes you from other churches in southeast Virginia “the 757″?

 How are Sunday Services typically conducted?

 Our Sunday mornings begin at 8:45am with RCF Academy, RCF Academy Junior (ages 8-13) and RCF Academy Micros (ages 3-7).
 RCF Academy is comprised of courses that allow for a deeper knowledge of the Word of God and focuses on topics that may not have time to be adequately addressed during a typical sermon.
 For adults, this is surveys of the Old and New Testament, Covenant Theology, Theology Proper, Evangelism, and other courses on the way.
 For the Juniors, we teach an age-appropriate Old Testament survey using curriculum from Great Commission Publications.
 For the Micros, we teach a catechism and content through the Bible using curriculum from Great Commission Publications.
 All of the Academy sessions last between 30 and 45 minutes.
-Currently there are two adult courses running at the same time with one in a choir room next to the sanctuary and the other downstairs in the center room opposite the small kitchen.
+Currently there are two adult courses running downstairs at the same time with one in the RBC fellowship hall and the other in the center room opposite the small kitchen.

 At 9:45am we engage in corporate prayer using the ACTS model — Adoration, Confession, Thanksgiving, and Supplication.
-This lasts 20 to 30 minutes and is held in the same room the downstairs RCF Academy course gathers.
+This lasts 20 to 30 minutes and is held in the RBC fellowship hall.

 The worship service begins at 10:30 am with a greeting from one of the elders.
 The worship leader leads an opening song and then recites the current Catechism passage for the week with related scriptural references to the congregation.
 One of the elders then reads the sermon Scripture Passage and usually the pastor delivers the sermon.
 From time to time one of the elders or one of the pastors in training delivers the sermon.
 After the sermon, the congregation is encouraged to respond in prayer.
 Next, the worship leader leads the congregation in songs that are related to the sermon.
 Once the singing is finished, one of the elders gives announcements and a final benediction.
 Services typically end between 11:30 and Noon, so about 1 to 1 ½ hours.
 Most people stay and talk for another 20 to 30 minutes, we like to be together!